Hottentotti/My-wellbeing-project/README.md

 # Wellbeing and Performance Booster

-Lead yourself towards better wellbeing and performance by optimizing your resources.
+Lead yourself towards better wellbeing and performance by boosting your resources.

 ## Summary